California Woman Pleads Guilty to Rape & Murder of ChildPosted on May 11, 2010

 Up until now, few details had been available on this case because the circumstances and evidence surrounding it were on gag order, or being kept secret from the public.
 For a long time, we only knew that the victim's body was found stuffed in a duffel bad.
 But now we also understand the relationship between the victim and the accused.
 In addition to that information, Huckaby's criminal record was relatively clean, except for two charges of arson.
 Neither of which was she found guilty on.

-At Roswold Law Group, we understand the tremendous difficulties presented by situations like these.
+We understand the tremendous difficulties presented by situations like these.
 As parents, we almost automatically assume that is acceptable to trust our teachers and religious leaders.
 But this eight-year old victim's story suggests otherwise.
 We urge you to familiarize yourself with the programs and institutions that are supposed to have your child's best interest in mind.
 And if you still have questions or need help, don't hesitate to call our law office.
 We are committed to protecting children, and we want to see children get the justice and compensation they deserve.